Executive Spotlight: The Skills Executives Need To Succeed In Today's Hybrid Workplace

 For example, a recent grad might say something like, "I went to X University where I majored in Y and completed an internship at Z Company.
 During my internship, I did this and that (name achievements that match the job description), which really solidified my passion for this line of work."

-2. "Where Do You See Yourself In 5 Years?"Hiring manager asks the job candidate an interview questionBigstock
+2. "Where Do You See Yourself In 5 Years?"What the hiring manager is really asking...

 "Does this position fit into your long-term career goals?
 Do you even have long-term career goals?"